How to Sign Up for Telemarketing Calls: Get More Exciting Phone Chats

 They use this info to catch the bad guys and protect others.

-Stay safe by never giving out personal info over the phone unless you made the call.
+Stay smart by never sharing personal info over the phone unless you made the call.

-And remember, government agencies won’t call asking for money or threatening you.
+And a little rule of thumb: government agencies won’t call you asking for money or threats.

 Frequently Asked Questions